 - 1. Your research project involves investigating the information behaviour of people with various levels of hearing disability.
 What difficulties do you envisage?
 Which data collection method would best deal with these difficulties? - 2.
 What is your natural preference for your approach to research: are you inclined towards quantitative or qualitative methods?
 Why?
 Examine your motivations and consider whether they are likely to bias your choice of method. - 3.
 Imagine that one of your research questions is: What role do social media play in the information seeking behaviour of people diagnosed with cancer?
 Set out the questions you would ask to collect information on this topic through structured interviewing. - 4.
 Your research project is to discover how visitors use tourist information services.
-Outline a strategy for carrying out the work. - 5.
-Examine any paper that employs a mixed methods strategy.
-How effectively is the question of the paradigmatic basis of the methods dealt with?
+Outline a strategy for carrying out the work.

-Using information behaviour research
+Chapter 7 - Using information behaviour research